 Uniforms

-Ambulance crews are expected to be in Richland County Ambulance Service approved attire whenever they are on the ambulance, unless otherwise discussed with the Service Director.
+Ambulance crews are expected to be in Richland County Ambulance Service approved attire whenever they are on duty, unless otherwise discussed with the Service Director.

 The following are examples of approved attire: any clothing provided by the county or the association; blue jeans without holes, dirt, and stains; casual business attire; appropriately fitting clothing that does not expose midriff, cleavage, or undergarments; t-shirt and polo shirts without offensive logos and advertisements; closed-toe closed-heel shoes with appropriate slip-resistant soles.
 Members are expected to use good, professional judgment.